wesmith4/bitsWS/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a senior at Davidson College with career aspirations in tech, product management, financial planning, consulting, and private equity.
-Complementing my major in Economics, I have pursued a variety of disciplines and experiences, including a semester living abroad in Peru, a tech bootcamp semester in San Francisco, and courses in data science and applied mathematics.
-I am currently seeking roles and opportunities to contribute my passions and skills toward companies driven by strong missions and great products!
+I'm a recent graduate of Davidson College with career aspirations in tech, product management, financial planning, consulting, and private equity.
+Complementing my education in Economics, I have pursued a variety of disciplines and experiences, including a semester living abroad in Peru, a tech bootcamp semester in San Francisco, and internships in both B2B SaaS and consumer e-commerce.
+I am currently seeking opportunities to contribute my passions and skills toward companies driven by strong missions and great products!